 The radiator pressure cap on your vehicle plays an important part in keeping your engine at the right temperature by managing coolant system pressure.
 If the radiator cap is not working properly, then you’re going to notice some common symptoms.

-The symptoms of a bad radiator cap include an overheating engine, low coolant levels, burst radiator hoses, steam from the engine when driving and coolant leaks.
+As a general rule, the symptoms of a bad radiator cap include an overheating engine, low coolant levels, burst radiator hoses, steam from the engine when driving and coolant leaks.

 Many modern vehicles don’t have radiator caps, instead there are bleed valves fitted to the coolant system that can help to regulate the pressure in the system.